• bg120

 TAP Advanced (Ages 15-18)

 Advanced Camp is an extension of Senior Camp for ages 15 and up.
 Campers who register for Senior Camp may submit a video audition for acceptance into the Advanced Camp.
 This program is designed for young people who are interested in continuing their performing arts education at the collegiate level.
+Advanced Camp is no longer an added week of camp.
+It is completely integrated into the first two weeks of TAP Senior.

 TAP Advanced Promo Video